tarakc02/tarakc02.github.io/mse/index.md

 I can imagine the same sort of model as we used in the simpler case above.
 If a particular class of event appears in more intersections than another, I can infer that it is over-represented in the data.
-I'll need to model the observed correlation between the reporting sources.
-Fortunately, the `brms` formula syntax allows me to do this:

 ~~~~ r
 complex_event_data_model <-